qis/windows/readme.md

 Choose a single word username starting with a capital letter to keep the `%UserProfile%` path consistent and free from spaces.

+Verify Windows flavor and version with `Start > "winver"`.

 ## Setup
-Modify the [setup/system.ps1](setup/system.ps1) script and execute it using the "Run with PowerShell" context menu repeatedly until it stops rebooting the system.
+Modify and execute [setup/system.ps1](setup/system.ps1) using the "Run with PowerShell" context menu repeatedly until it stops rebooting the system.

 Unpin everything from the start menu and taskbar.